My Story

 Hello, I’m Zoe!

-Since I was a teenager, I wanted to be a counsellor and to help others.
-However, I was uncertain about which path to pursue.
-After completing university, I experienced a wave of loss involving many people around me.
-As I watched others grieving the loss of loved ones I began to notice a pattern of either brushing the issues under the rug or receiving minimal support if any.
+In my teenage years, I developed an interest in counselling and wanted to help others.
+However, I was uncertain about which discipline to pursue.
+After completing university, many around me experienced a wave of loss.
+As I witnessed others grieving the loss of loved ones, I began to notice a pattern of either brushing the issue under the rug or receiving minimal support if any.
 Very few had someone to walk along side them.
-This is when my journey began in bereavement and grief counselling.
+This is where my journey began and I started to study bereavement and grief counselling and end of life care along with volunteering.
 Over the years, I not only had the opportunity to work with individuals who faced loss but also with a range of concerns such as narcissism, family issues, suicide, anxiety, depression, burnout etc. Then the pandemic hit and things got worse.
 During this period many of us ended up experiencing a different type of loss that is less common but on a greater scale.
 This loss is referred to as collective grief.
-As a result, other issues emerged such as fatigue and burnout.
-Despite the pandemic being over, many of us are still feeling the fall out.
+As a result other issues emerged such as collective fatigue and burnout.
+Despite the pandemic being over many are still feeling the fall out.
 Throughout this time, as I attempted to navigate this unique situation in my own life, I ended up gaining additional insight into the different types of losses that can impact individuals.
+Additionally, throughout my life I have worked in various industries and can relate to those who are experiencing work place stress and burnout.

-Through out it all I have realized that we all have our own issues and I am no exception.
+I have come to understand that we all have our own issues and I am no exception.
 My experiences in life have taught me numerous lessons including that we get through life together not alone, that self-care is needed before we can help others, there is always room for self improvement and that there is always hope.
 My journey toward self-betterment hasn't stopped and it never will.
 I also didn’t do it alone.
 I am grateful for those that have helped and supported me in my life, including those that popped into my life for just a moment.
 Just as others have helped me I would like to help others and share what I have learned.